FRCroboSam/NpaMockApp/README.md

+# NEXT PROFESSIONAL ATHLETE

-#NPA is an app built for the startup Next Professional Athlete
+NPA is an app built by Samuel Wang for the startup Next Professional Athlete.

 The app features a resource hub, shops for athletes, and social media feed populated with App clips.
+This app serves as a mock app demo for investors.

 ## Backend:
 Built with UIKit, SwiftData (Database) for storing user chats, currently working on MongoDB Integration for posts,